Agile Working - bringing people, time, place ànd data together.

 It is essential to understand the actual need for space for different roles, and to create an environment where people are happy to share space, confident in the knowledge that they will have the best space to get their work done and that they benefit from sharing office space just like their organisation does.

-This is where the iOt Space Occupancy Measurement System comes in.
+This is where the iOt Space Office Space Management System comes in.
 To be able to collect accurate data, it must benefit the office workers in planning their office space, checking in and connecting with their colleagues. iOt Space makes agile working possible both for the office worker and the organisation.

 Agile working is not new, but it is a “new way of working”.